MilanFox/advent-of-code/README.md

 ![Advent of Code](aoc.png)

-Welcome to my Advent of Code repository!
+Welcome to my "Advent of Code" repository!
 This repository contains my solutions to the Advent of Code challenges, implemented exclusively in JavaScript.

 To run the solutions, follow these steps: